Get the Tata Capital App to apply for Loans & manage your account. Download Now

 It is important to note that not all defaulters will face legal action.
 Lenders typically classify borrowers as either “wilful defaulters” or those facing unavoidable circumstances.
 A wilful defaulter is someone who intentionally avoids repaying their loan despite having the financial capacity to do so.
 On the other hand, borrowers facing unavoidable circumstances may be unable to repay due to factors beyond their control.

-2. legal consequences faced by education loan defaulters in India:
+Legal consequences faced by education loan defaulters in India

-Let’s have a closer look at the legal consequences faced by education loan defaulters in India:
+Let’s have a closer look at the legal consequences faced by education loan defaulters in India when considering what if education loan is not paid:

 One of the immediate repercussions of defaulting on an education loan is a negative impact on your credit score.
 Your credit score is a numerical representation of your creditworthiness and plays a crucial role in determining your eligibility for future loans and credit cards.
 Defaulting on any type of loan, including an education loan, can significantly lower your credit score.